makepanic/doc.php/raw/README.markdown

 	ROOT_DIR:	 		default: 'docs'
 				 		this string sets the root folder for your docphp presentation MAX_NAV :	 		default: '4'
-				 		maximum number of breadcrumbs to dispay in the top navigation
+				 		maximum number of breadcrumbs to display in the top navigation
 	SHORTEN_NAV: 		default: '15'
 				 		maximum number of characters in the top navigation per folder
 	THEME:   	 		default: 'light'